 But if an affordable A1 series sounds like an absolute winner to you, unfortunately the situation isn’t quite as clear cut as that.

-The KD-65AF8 has an Ultra HD 4K resolution that’s 3840 x 2160 pixels, an OLED panel (sourced from LG Display) and supports the standard High Dynamic Range format (HDR10) and broadcast Hybrid Log Gamma (HLG) variant.
-Dolby Vision support is also confirmed, although that will happen via a firmware update.
+The KD-65AF8 has an Ultra HD 4K resolution that’s 3840 x 2160 pixels, an OLED panel (sourced from LG Display) and supports the standard High Dynamic Range format (HDR10), broadcast Hybrid Log Gamma (HLG) variant and, following a software update post-launch, Dolby Vision.

 The AF8 is powered by the same 4K HDR X1 Extreme processor as the A1, which is responsible for noise reduction and detail enhancement, along with accurately controlling all 8.3 million self-illuminating pixels on the OLED panel.